![]() |

 styles.
 In 1929, the Simmons Company of

-Chicago purchased the Berkey and Gay firm; production ceased one year later.
+Chicago purchased the Berkey & Gay firm; production ceased one year later.

 Nelson,